About Story Time

 Why come to story time?

 Story time is a free and fun activity for your child.
-Through songs, stories and actions, children develop large and fine motor skills and early math and reading literacy.
+Through songs, stories, and actions, children develop large and fine motor skills and early math and reading literacy.
 Art projects at the end of story time help build simple fine motor skills and reinforce that story time’s theme.
-Attending story time is a chance for your child to learn to be part of a group and make new friends.
-And check out new books every time you visit the library!
+Attending story time is a chance for your child to learn to be part of a group and make new friends--not to mention an opportunity to check out new books every time you visit the library!
 Research shows that children who have the highest success in reading have access to books at home.

 Story time is also a wonderful way for your child to acquire the six early literacy skills the American Library Association has identified as laying important groundwork for learning to read.